Mixing times for the TASEP on the circle: Last passage times and transversal fluctuations of geodesics

-\begin{remark} A corresponding lower tail estimate in \eqref{eq:StatementSteepUpper} of the same order as the upper bound is claimed in \cite{LR:BetaEnsembles} after Theorem 4 with an outline of the proof.
+\begin{remark} Let us note that when $v_1$ and $v_2$ are of the same order, we recover the usual $1:2:3$ scaling for models in the KPZ universality class, i.e.\ the fluctuations of the last passage time are of order $v_1^{1/3}$.
+Moreover, we remark that a lower tail estimate in \eqref{eq:StatementSteepUpper} of the same order as the upper tail is claimed in \cite{LR:BetaEnsembles} after Theorem 4 with an outline of the proof.
 However, we will in the following only require the lower tails in \eqref{eq:StatementSteepLower}. \end{remark} We will make frequent use of the moderate deviation results in Lemma \ref{lem:ShapeTheorem}.
 As we mainly study flat geodesics, it will be convenient to consider the last passage time between points $x\in \Z^2$ and $x+(n,m n)$, for some $n\in \N$ and $m \in (0,1)$.
-With this notation at hand, we have the following consequence on the expected last passage time and its fluctuations.
+With this notation at hand, we have the following immediate consequence of Lemma \ref{lem:ShapeTheorem}, which we state without proof.